Rigid connections and $F$-isocrystals

-We write $\Higgs(Z_n/W_n)_{N}$ for the category of Higgs sheaves on $Z_n/W_n$, such that the restriction to the special fibre $Z_0$ is nilpotent of level $\leq N$.
-Similarly we denote by $\MIC(Z_n/W_n)_{N}$ the category of quasi-coherent sheaves with flat connections, which have nilpotent $p$-curvature of level $\leq N$ on the special fibre.
-We have the following result \cite[Theorem 4.1]{LSZ13}
+Similarly we denote by $\MIC(Z_n/W_n)$ the category of quasi-coherent sheaves with $W_n$-linear flat connections on $Z_n$.
+We have the following result \cite[Theorem 4.1]{LSZ13} (for $k$ algebraically closed and \cite[1.2.1]{syz} for the case of finite fields).} {Closely related results were obtained by Xu in \cite{Xu19}.}